TheDataScienceLabs/DataLab_Multivariate_Calculus/book/intro.md

 ## Acknowledgements

 The development of this course was supported by Purdue’s College of Engineering Honors Program and Purdue's Department of Mathematics.
 We thank Prof. Alina Alexeenko, Prof. Eric Nauman , Prof.  Kristina Bross, Prof. Milind Kulkarni, Prof. Uli Walther and Dr. Natasha Duncan for their invaluable input and support.
 Also thank you to Ben Manning for help making the camera work.

+---
+license: CC-BY-4.0

+This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).